cdmngz/slide/README.md

 slide
 =====

-Testing fadeIn, fadeOut functions in a slider
+Testing fadeIn, fadeOut functions in a simple slider